aman05579/AmanSinha1499/README.md

 - 👋 Hi, I’m @AmanSinha1499
-- 👀 I’m interested in Software development and Machine Learning.
+- 👀 I'm interested in Product or Strategy Role.
-- 🌱 Currently pursuing my B.tech degree at IIT ROORKEE in the field of Electronics and Communication Engineering.
+- 🌱 Graduated from IIT Roorkee in 2023 with an Electronics and Communication Engineering degree.
 - 📫 Linkedin - https://www.linkedin.com/in/aman-sinha-bb8a0a1a6/

 <!---